Our key issues

 European companies face high legal costs to determine the existence of a patent infringement.
 Reducing enforcement cost and court fees, particularly for SMEs, is key to ensure that innovators may effectively protect their investments.

-Increasing patent quality with key EU trading partners (October 2015)
+Increasing patent quality with key EU trading partners PDF (October 2015)

 IP Europe believes that trade agreements, including T-TIP, should promote patent quality and limit onerous forum shopping or rules that encourage patent “trolling” like in the US.